2017 Recompilation, formerly Rule 5.94.30

 - It is the responsibility of the Institutional Review Board to determine whether applications that involve more than minimal risk to human subjects are of sufficient scientific merit to answer the proposed research questions or hypotheses.

-E. Institutional Animal Care and Use Committee
+PART 5: Institutional Animal Care and Use Committee

 - Voting members of the Institutional Animal Care and Use Committee are appointed by the vice president for research upon recommendation from but not limited to the Institutional Animal Care and Use Committee chair and the director of compliance.
 Alternate members may be appointed by the vice president for research, each to substitute for an absent member.
 Alternates should receive the same training as members.
 If they attend a meeting with the primary member, they will not be counted toward a quorum or have voting rights.